7 Neuroscience-Based Techniques to Optimize Stress Management and Personal Growth

 3. Practice Self-Compassion

 Being kind to yourself and recognizing that everyone experiences setbacks is crucial.
 Learning from mistakes and showing yourself understanding and compassion can help reduce stress and improve mental well-being.
-Self-compassion activates the com, promoting emotional resilience.
+Self-compassion activates care-related neural circuits, promoting emotional resilience and reducing cortisol reactivity (Van der Kolk, 2022).

 4. Establish Healthy Boundaries